-

 Core features:

-• Customer support features encompass management, live chat functionalities, and help seamless integrations with held desk systems.
+- Customer support features encompass management, live chat functionalities, and seamless integrations with help desk systems.

-• Integrations with various third-party applications including Slack, Mailchimp, and Google Workspace, providing a versatile and interconnected ecosystem.
+- Integrations with various third-party applications, including Slack, Mailchimp, and Google Workspace, provide a versatile and interconnected ecosystem.

 Advantages: